 In this fast-paced technological world, organizations have to maximize the visibility of their business to succeed.
 Since every business’s target audience is on the web and mobile devices, organizations must provide great software platforms for their consumers to interact on the web and mobile.
 A well-planned mobile and web application testing process is required to create flawless software apps.
 Businesses are attempting to employ mobile application testing to gain and retain their user base as customers’ mindsets change.
+For accelerating the testing cycle, having 24/7 access to the testing lab is crucial.
+Hence QA teams are considering laptop or mobile device lab on cloud for 24/7 access, cost-efficiency, scalability and much more.
+Similarly, QA teams are considering laptop device lab on cloud for web application testing.
 Mobile and web application testing approaches, on the other hand, are different.
 Before we get into the differences between mobile and web application testing, let’s look at the difference between web and mobile apps.

 Mobile applications are tailored and created specifically for mobile devices.
 The most prevalent types of mobile applications are as follows:

 - Mobile Web Applications: These are standard web applications that have been tailored to work on mobile devices and can be accessed through mobile browsers.
 These apps may resemble mobile apps, but they differ significantly from typical mobile applications.

 - Native Mobile Apps: These are designed exclusively for operating systems.
 These mobile apps are available for download from their respective app stores (Google Play store, App Store, Microsoft Store, etc).
 Developers use platform-specific programming languages to create them.
 The iOS apps are developed in Objective-C and Android apps in Java.
 These apps are costly and require additional effort from developers since they must maintain two independent code bases for Android and iOS.

 Here is a helpful poster that highlights the Types of Applications